 TopOCR offers one of the most efficient ways to transcribe handwritten notes to text and supports 11 languages.
 You can accomplish a lot with the free version of the app, provided that you have a Windows PC and digital scanning of your notes.
 To get a high-quality auto-transcription, make sure your scanned content appears from left to right.

 The platform is easy to use and features a two-pane interface.
 Your original notes will appear on the left, and the converted text on the right.
 It has a paid version with more features.

 Do you regularly scribble down notes that you need to be preserved, or have old handwritten notes you want to be digitized?
-GMR Transcription can help you.
+GMR Transcription Services, Inc. can help you.
 AI bots and algorithms can only do so much, which is why we don’t use them.
 Instead, all our transcriptionists are human and native English speakers based in the U.S. They can convert handwritten notes to texts with industry-leading accuracy of 99%.
 We have extensive experience producing high-quality, editable text from academic essays, century-old writings, historical papers, and more, including the most difficult handwriting.

 With GMR Transcription Services, Inc., you can get your texts in your desired format and within a day or two if needed.
 With our handwriting transcription services, you can quickly convert your old or everyday handwritten notes into digital text for easy storage, editing, and sharing.
 Contact us to get started today!